Nimbus B

 Nimbus B was a meteorological satellite launched as part of the Nimbus program.
 It was released on May 18, 1968 from the Vandenberg Air Force Base, Lompoc, California, by means of a Thor-Agena launch vehicle, together with the SECOR 10 satellite.
 Nimbus B never achieved orbit because a malfunction in the booster guidance system forced the destruction of the spacecraft and its payload during launch.

-The Radioisotope Thermoelectric Generator SNAP-19 RTG was salvaged from the water, refurbished and later flown on Nimbus 3.
+The SNAP-19 Radioisotope Thermoelectric Generator used to power the satellite was salvaged from the water, refurbished and later flown on Nimbus 3.